 To contact the Student Focus Team email email@example.com or drop in to the office, downstairs in the Gun House building.

 Faculty Reps are a vital link between students, Course Reps, Students’ Union and University staff.
 They work closely with Course Reps in their faculty to identify the most common issues and areas of best practice, which they will then put forward at Faculty meetings and other senior level meetings.

-Faculty Reps are a part of the Union Actioning Body committee, which is the primary decision making body for all UPSU campaigns and democratic matters, where Faculty Reps work particularly closely with the Faculty Network Chair, fellow UAB members and the VP Education & Democracy.#
+Faculty Reps are a part of the Student Council, which is the primary decision making body for all UPSU campaigns and democratic matters, where Faculty Reps work particularly closely with fellow Student Council members and the Academic Representation Officer.

 Associate Deans of Students (ADS)

 Each University Faculty has an Associate Dean of Students (known as an ADS).
 They are responsible for implementing the Course Rep Scheme in their Faculties and represent an important point of contact if you need to escalate issues.
 You may also find them a useful source of knowledge if you require additional information.
 A list of the University's ADSs can be found below.

 Each month we run our Course Rep of the Month award.
 This award is given to a Course Rep who has excelled in their role, going above and beyond to represent their students.
 Students and staff can submit their nominations monthly with the award being announced in the first week of each month.

 More information on how to nominate your Course Rep will be coming soon.

 Page created: Wed, 19 Jan 2022 10:18:10 GMT

 Page updated: Wed, 19 Jan 2022 10:21:01 GMT